Kbernius-content/write-with-fauna/README.md

 The Fauna team and technical editors will provide reviews until the article is ready for publication on the agreed-upon outlet and date.
 Once you’re post is published you will send an invoice to our team and get paid!

 Note: The above is the general guidelines for our process, but we understand you likely have more questions.
-Please review our FAQ for additional details about publishing rights, reward amounts, formatting, and review cycles.
+Please review our FAQ below for additional details about publishing rights, reward amounts, formatting, and review cycles.

 Interested, but still have questions before submitting a topic?
 Please see our FAQ below and reach out to write@fauna.com with any additional questions and we will get back to you!